metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Set-Permission.md

 Set-Permission sets permission or ownership of a filesystem or registry object such as file, folder, registry key or registry item.

+Set-Permission function is a wrapper around *-Acl commandlets for easier ACL editing.
+This function also serves as replacement for takeown.exe and icacls.exe whose syntax is arcane.

 ## EXAMPLES

 ### EXAMPLE 1